 Three former Pittsburgh Pirates born on this date, plus two trades of note, both involving Hall of Fame pitchers.

-On this date in 1967 the Pittsburgh Pirates traded pitcher Woody Fryman, minor league third baseman Don Money and minor league pitchers Bill Laxton and Harold Clem to the Philadelphia Phillies for Hall of Fame pitcher Jim Bunning.
+On this date in 1967, the Pittsburgh Pirates traded pitcher Woody Fryman, minor league third baseman Don Money and minor league pitchers Bill Laxton and Harold Clem to the Philadelphia Phillies for Hall of Fame pitcher Jim Bunning.
 This trade didn’t work out well for the Pirates, despite Bunning coming off of a second place finish in the Cy Young voting that season.
-He went 14-23, 3.84 in two seasons for the Pirates, before being traded to the Dodgers for a package much smaller than what they gave up to acquire him.
+He went 14-23, 3.84 over 316 innings in two seasons for the Pirates, before being traded to the Los Angeles Dodgers for a package much smaller than what they gave up to acquire him.
+The ERA doesn’t sound too bad until you realize that the 1968 season was a low point for offense, so his 3.88 ERA was much worse than league average (2.99).
+His 1969 ERA was 22 points higher than league average as well.
 The Phillies didn’t get anything from the two minor league pitchers (Laxton pitched two games for them), but easily got the best of the deal with the other two players.
-Fryman pitched 18 years in the majors, while Money was a four-time All-Star third baseman, though his best years were after the Phillies traded him.
+Fryman pitched 18 years in the majors, while Money was a four-time All-Star third baseman, though his best years were after the Phillies traded him in October of 1972.
+In terms of WAR, the Pirates got -0.9 from Bunning, while Money had 36.5 career WAR and Fryman put up 18.9 WAR after the trade.
+The other bad part of the deal is that Bunning was one of the highest paid players in the league in 1969, so it ranks as one of the worst deals in team history.

 On this date in 1905, the Pirates traded infielder Dave Brain, first baseman Del Howard and pitcher Vive Lindaman to the Boston Beaneaters in exchange for Hall of Fame pitcher Vic Willis.
 Boston got decent production from their three players, but Willis made this trade a major win for the Pirates, despite playing just four seasons in Pittsburgh.
-He won over 20 games each season while averaging 302 innings pitched per year and he had a 2.08 ERA in his 160 games.
-He helped them to their first World Series title in 1909 by going 22-11.
-He compiled 22.1 career WAR during his short time with the Pirates.
+He won over 20 games each season while averaging 302 innings pitched per year, and he had a 2.08 ERA in his 160 games.
+He completed 108 of his 146 starts in Pittsburgh.
+He helped the Pirates to their first World Series title in 1909 by going 22-11.
+He compiled 22.1 career WAR during his short time with the Pirates, including an 8.3 mark in 1906, which was the best for all Major League pitchers that season.
 Getting traded to the Pirates actually got Willis into the Hall of Fame because he previously played with some very poor teams in his career.
 He had an 89-46 record in Pittsburgh and 160-159 with his two other teams.
 Brain won a home run crown in Boston in 1907, but he was out of baseball by the next year after putting up a .125 average.
-Howard played 1 1/2 years in Boston (with 2.3 WAR) before he was traded for two players.
+Howard played 1 1/2 years in Boston before he was traded for two players.
 Lindaman pitched four years in Boston and had a 2.92 ERA in 904 innings, which turned out to be his only big league experience.
+Boston received a total of 9.9 WAR from their three players, but they made up some of the difference in trade value by dealing Howard for Bill Sweeney, an infielder who put up 12.6 WAR in seven seasons with Boston.

 JJ Clarke, catcher for the 1920 Pirates.
 He played just three games for the Pirates, but Clarke had a long career with three very interesting footnotes.
 Clarke came to the Pirates as a waiver claim on November 29, 1919 from the Philadelphia Phillies.
-He hit .242 in 26 games for the Phillies in 1919, then for the Pirates he went 0-for-7 with two walks in two starts behind the plate and one pinch-hit appearance.
+He hit .242/.299/.290 in 26 games for the Phillies in 1919.
+He went 0-for-7 with two walks in two starts behind the plate and one pinch-hit appearance for the 1920 Pirates.
 That was the end of his big league career, but he continued on in the minors another five seasons.
 Clarke was not a power hitter, belting six homers in his nine-year big league career.
 In his last eight seasons of minor league ball, he hit a total of eight homers.
-So this may come as a huge surprise to most, but he holds the single game record for homers.
+So this may come as a huge surprise to most, but he holds the single game record for homers in all of pro ball.

-On June 15, 1902 while playing for Corsicana in the Texas League, Clarke came to the plate eight time and hit eight homers.
-The story goes, that his team wanted to play on Sunday, so to avoid Blue Laws, they moved their game to a High School field out of town.
+On June 15, 1902 while playing for Corsicana in the Class-D Texas League, Clarke came to the plate eight time and hit eight homers.
+The story goes, that his team wanted to play on Sunday, so to avoid Blue Laws, they moved their game to a high school field out of town.
 Everyone on his team hit well that day on the smaller field, but no one else came close to what Clarke did.
 Clarke’s second claim to fame was the fact that he caught a perfect game in 1908 thrown by Hall of Famer Addie Joss.
 The third footnote for him wasn’t as enviable as the first two feats.
-He was in the majors from 1905 until 1911, then went eight years before he played big league ball again.
-In 506 career games, he hit .254 with 127 RBIs.
+He was in the majors from 1905 until 1911, then went eight years before he played big league ball again, though I guess it shows that he was willing to stick it out all of those year to get another shot.
+In 506 career games, he hit .254 with 157 runs, 64 doubles, 20 triples, six homers and 127 RBIs.